jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The creation might still be visible, but you’ve excluded the line, without loosing the information that it’s really an external object.

-Of course you don’t might show the implicit creation.
+Of course you might not show the implicit creation.

 ![](images/Symbol%20Language%20(2004).249.jpeg)